 Each policy created and implemented should be evaluated with a similar criteria.

-To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): Require all new policies implemented to be required to be measured, audited, tracked and enforced by the compliance team.
-Policy should integrate metrics, measurements, and reporting to ensure that the policy is effective in addressing the issue, and when metrics are defined, compliance would audit, track, report, and enforce as applicable for the policy.
+To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should recommend the GNSO adopt a risk-based approach to incorporating requirements for measurement, auditing, tracking, reporting and enforcement in all new RDS policies.

 Problem/Issue